 So, for the first time in recorded history, I’m going to cover and atone for my abject shame by removing the post.
 Ugh.
 Many apologies for the false information, the fake news, and the alternative facts.”

 I appreciate Bart taking the high road and admitting his mistake.
 That takes some humility.
 It’s too bad this mistake is already in print in Jesus, Interrupted.
 One would only hope that in future printings it’s removed.
-This is why it’s so important to be able to do a little historical homework and push back when claims like this are casually thrown out there rather than taking a scholar’s word for it.
+This is why it’s so important to be able to do a little historical homework and push back when claims like this that are casually thrown out there rather than taking a scholar’s word for it.
 Hopefully this isn’t the only time in recorded history Ehrman admits a mistake.